Thin-film equation: Definition

 where the function Π(h) is usually very small in value for moderate-large film thicknesses h and grows very rapidly when h goes very close to zero.

 Properties

-Physical applications, properties and solution behaviour of the thin-film equation are reviewed in.
-With the inclusion of phase change at the substrate a form of thin film equation for an arbitrary surface is derived in.
-A detailed study of the steady-flow of a thin film near a moving contact line is given in.
-For a yield-stress fluid flow driven by gravity and surface tension is investigated in.
+Physical applications, properties and solution behaviour of the thin-film equation are reviewed in Reviews of Modern Physics and SIAM.
+With the inclusion of phase change at the substrate a form of thin film equation for an arbitrary surface is derived in Physics of Fluids.
+A detailed study of the steady-flow of a thin film near a moving contact line is given in another SIAM paper.
+For a yield-stress fluid flow driven by gravity and surface tension is investigated in Journal of Non-Newtonian Fluid Mechanics.